Robert-S16/contacts/README.md

 #to run app
-    you need to have installed NODE.JS MONGODB on your PC;
+ ou need to have installed NODE.JS MONGODB on your PC;

 # install packges from NPM